climatedu/climatedu/data/course/transportation.md

 ![2018 U.S. Transportation Sector GHG Emissions by Source](./images/6-transpowheel.png)

-Next, let's analyze a few graphics from this [blog post](https://www.wri.org/blog/2019/10/everything-you-need-know-about-fastest-growing-source-global-emissions-transport) from the World Resources Institute:
+Next, let's analyze a few graphics from this [blog post](https://www.wri.org/blog/2019/10/everything-you-need-know-about-fastest-growing-source-global-emissions-transport) from the World Resources Institute.
+The first graphic charts global emissions by source:

 ![Chart of emissions by source](./images/6-emissions.png)